LiskArchive/lips/proposals/mainnet_migration.md

 1. Nodes run Lisk Core v3, where the following steps are done:
     1. After a block at height `HEIGHT_SNAPSHOT` was processed, a snapshot of the state is performed, which we denote by `STATE_SNAPSHOT`.
 If this block is reverted and a new block for this height is processed, then also `STATE_SNAPSHOT` needs to be computed again.
     2. Nodes continue processing blocks until the block at height `HEIGHT_SNAPSHOT` is final.
     3. Once the block at height `HEIGHT_SNAPSHOT` is final, nodes can stop forging and processing new blocks.
-Finalized blocks with a height larger than or equal to `HEIGHT_SNAPSHOT+1` are discarded.
+Finalized blocks with a height larger than or equal to `HEIGHT_SNAPSHOT + 1` are discarded.
 2. Nodes compute a snapshot block as defined [below](#snapshot-block) using a _migrator tool_ and persist this one locally.
 3. Nodes start to use Lisk Core v4, where the steps described in the section [Starting Lisk Core v4](#starting-lisk-core-4) are executed.
-4. Once the timeslot of the snapshot block at height `HEIGHT_SNAPSHOT+1` is passed, the first round following the new protocol starts.
+4. Once the timeslot of the snapshot block at height `HEIGHT_SNAPSHOT + 1` is passed, the first round following the new protocol starts.

 ##### Starting Lisk Core v4

 When Lisk Core v4 is started for the first time, the following steps are performed:

-1. Get the snapshot block (the one for height `HEIGHT_SNAPSHOT+1`):
+1. Get the snapshot block (the one for height `HEIGHT_SNAPSHOT + 1`):
-    1. Check if the snapshot block for height `HEIGHT_SNAPSHOT+1` exists locally.
+    1. Check if the snapshot block for height `HEIGHT_SNAPSHOT + 1` exists locally.
 If yes, fetch this block.
 If not, stop here.
 2. Process the snapshot block as described in [LIP 0060](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0060.md).
-3. Check if a database from Lisk Core v3 containing all blocks between heights `HEIGHT_PREVIOUS_SNAPSHOT_BLOCK` and `HEIGHT_SNAPSHOT` (inclusive) can be found locally.
+3. Check if all blocks between heights `HEIGHT_PREVIOUS_SNAPSHOT_BLOCK` and `HEIGHT_SNAPSHOT` (inclusive) from Lisk Core v3 can be found locally.
 If yes:
     1. Fetch these blocks from highest height to lowest.
-Each block is validated using [minimal validation steps as defined below](#minimal-validation-of-core-3-blocks).
+Each block is validated using [minimal validation steps as defined below](#minimal-validation-of-core-v3-blocks).
 If this validation step passes, the block and its transactions are persisted in the database.
     2. Skip steps 4 and 5.
 4. Fetch all blocks between heights `HEIGHT_PREVIOUS_SNAPSHOT_BLOCK+1` and `HEIGHT_SNAPSHOT` (inclusive) via peer-to-peer from highest height to lowest.
-Each block is validated using [minimal validation steps as defined below](#minimal-validation-of-core-3-blocks).
+Each block is validated using [minimal validation steps as defined below](#minimal-validation-of-core-v3-blocks).
 If this validation step passes, the block and its transactions are persisted in the database.
 5. The snapshot block for the height `HEIGHT_PREVIOUS_SNAPSHOT_BLOCK` is downloaded from a server.
-The URL for the source can be configured in Lisk Core v4+.
-When downloaded, it is validated using [minimal validation steps as defined below](#minimal-validation-of-core-3-blocks).
+The URL for the source can be configured in Lisk Core v4+ (see this [discussion on versions of Lisk Core v4](#fetching-snapshot-blocks)).
+When downloaded, it is validated using [minimal validation steps as defined below](#minimal-validation-of-core-v3-blocks).
 If this validation step passes, the block is persisted in the database.

 Due to step 1.i, it is a requirement to run Lisk Core v3 and the migrator tool before running Lisk Core v4\.
 However, nodes starting some time after the migration may fetch the snapshot block and its preceding blocks without running Lisk Core v3 and migrator tool before, as described in the following subsection.

 ###### Fetching Block History and Snapshot Block without Running Lisk Core v3

-Once the snapshot block at height `HEIGHT_SNAPSHOT+1` is final, a new version of Lisk Core v4 can be released that has the block ID of this snapshot block hard-coded.
+Once the snapshot block at height `HEIGHT_SNAPSHOT + 1` is final, a new version of Lisk Core v4 can be released that has the block ID of this snapshot block hard-coded.
 In the following, we denote this version by Lisk Core v4+.
-When a Lisk Core v4+ starts for the first time, the same steps as described above are executed, except that step 1 is replaced by the following:
+When Lisk Core v4+ starts for the first time, the same steps as described above are executed, except that step 1 is replaced by the following:

-1. Get the snapshot block (the one for height `HEIGHT_SNAPSHOT+1`):
+1. Get the snapshot block (the one for height `HEIGHT_SNAPSHOT + 1`):
-    1. Check if the snapshot block for height `HEIGHT_SNAPSHOT+1` exists locally.
+    1. Check if the snapshot block for height `HEIGHT_SNAPSHOT + 1` exists locally.
 If yes:
         1. Fetch this block.
         2. Verify that the block ID of this block is matching with the hard-coded block ID of the snapshot block.
 If yes, skip step b.
 If not, continue with step ii.
-    2. The snapshot block for height `HEIGHT_SNAPSHOT+1` is downloaded from a server.
+    2. The snapshot block for height `HEIGHT_SNAPSHOT + 1` is downloaded from a server.
 The URL for the source can be configured in Lisk Core v4+.
 When downloaded, it must first be verified that the block ID of this block is matching with the hard-coded block ID of the snapshot block.
 If not, stop here (the process should be repeated, but the node operator should specify a new server to download the snapshot block from).

-Note that once the snapshot block for height `HEIGHT_SNAPSHOT+1` is processed, the node should start its regular block synchronization, i.e., fetching the blocks with height larger than `HEIGHT_SNAPSHOT+1`.
+Note that once the snapshot block for height `HEIGHT_SNAPSHOT + 1` is processed, the node should start its regular block synchronization, i.e., fetching the blocks with height larger than `HEIGHT_SNAPSHOT + 1`.
 The steps 3 to 5 from above could run in the background with low priority.

 ###### Minimal Validation of Core v3 Blocks